 Whip cracking (I love the sound, and It's great for stress relief).

 I'm also very outdoors-y.
-I love zip lining; parasailing; rafting; rock climbing; walking and nature trails; greenways; hiking; travel; museums; cultural festivals; renaissance fairs; pet expos; food and wine events; flea markets; antiquing; and live minor league baseball games.
+I love zip lining; parasailing; rafting; body surfing; rock climbing; walking and nature trails; greenways; hiking; travel; museums; cultural festivals; renaissance fairs; pet expos; food and wine events; flea markets; antiquing; and live minor league baseball games.

 Crafty type things, which consists mostly of jewelry making and repurposing right now.